 Flooding, Erosion, Invasive Species, Habitat destruction: Midtown Ravine Group

 In our community, we all enjoy the benefits of the ravines.
-This unique urban forest is home to abundant wildlife and an oasis for citizens in North America’s fourth largest city.
+This unique urban forest watershed is home to abundant wildlife, and an oasis for citizens in North America’s fourth largest city.
+The ravine system is Toronto’s ‘green infrastructure’ which provides economic, ecological and social benefits that are essential to our quality of life.
 However, after years of inattention, our ravines are in crisis.

 Here’s a video celebrating the value of our Ravines.